An Experienced Law Firm for Patients & Victims of Negligence in Connecticut

 Contact a New Britain Medical Malpractice Attorney Today

 Do you suspect that your healthcare provider deviated from the appropriate standard of care while providing you with treatment, medication, or surgery?
-If so, it’s in your best interest to contact Berkowitz Hanna right away.
+If so, it’s in your best interest to contact Berkowitz and Hanna LLC right away.

 Injured and ailing patients have significant legal rights under Connecticut personal injury law.
 Likewise, specific family members are often entitled to recover after the loss of a beloved relative due to medical negligence.